-The responsible department then consults the other interested departments and directoratesgeneral on the list of proposals it intends to select for funding, including the suggested Community financial contribution for each proposal.
+The responsible department then consults the other interested departments and directorates-general on the list of proposals it intends to select for funding, including the suggested Union or Euratom financial contribution for each proposal.
 A reserve list may be indicated (see below).